djgroen/student-resources/docs/python-abm.rst

       e.addAgent(location=l1)

 With all the agents in place, we can now proceed to run the simulation.
-We run the simulation for a duration of 10 time steps, and we print basic diagnostic information after each time step:
+We first print all the locations to a CSV file for later reference.
+Next, we run the simulation for a duration of 10 time steps, and we print basic diagnostic information after each time step:
 ::
+    e.printLocationInfo()

     duration=10
     for t in range(0,duration):
       e.doTimeStep()